apache/arrow-cookbook/python/source/data.rst

 =========================================

 Arrow provides compute functions that can be applied to arrays.
-Those compute functions are exposed through the :mod:`arrow.compute` module.
+Those compute functions are exposed through the :mod:`pyarrow.compute` module.

 .. testsetup::